Go Back

 The ISS can be the third brightest object in the sky after the sun and the moon, making it easy to spot from urban areas like New York City, Chicago or Los Angeles.
 It may look like a plane at first, but the ISS will shine as a solid white dot that slowly sweeps across the sky.

-The lack of flashing light is the easiest way to tell that it is the ISS and not an airplane.
+The lack of flashing lights is the easiest way to tell that it is the ISS and not an airplane.

-In this long-exposure photo, taken with a fisheye lens the International Space Station (ISS) moves along its orbit above the Petrovsky district, Donetsk, eastern Ukraine, late Monday, Aug.
+In this long-exposure photo, taken with a fisheye lens the International Space Station (ISS) moves along its orbit above an entrance with "Bomb Shelter" written on the side, where people hide from night shelling, in the Petrovsky district, Donetsk, eastern Ukraine, late Monday, Aug.
 4, 2014.
 (AP Photo/Dmitry Lovetsky)

 “The space station is visible because it reflects the light of the Sun – the same reason we can see the Moon,” NASA said.